 Anytime is a great time to start laying the foundation needed to identify students for your academic program.
-Our hope is this toolkit will provide you with invaluable information about identifying, recruiting, enrolling, and ultimately mentoring underrepresented students.
+Our hope is this toolkit will provide you with invaluable information about identifying, recruiting, enrolling, and ultimately mentoring students.

 Recruitment Continuum